SwissCovid/swisscovid-doc/02-covidcode.md

-<h1>SwissCovid Covidcode</h1>
+# SwissCovid CovidCode

+For security reasons, only index cases -- i.e., users with a positive COVID-19 diagnosis -- should be able to upload tracing information to the backend servers.
+SwissCovid uses one-time-use codes, called CovidCodes, to authenticate uploads by users.

-Users that test positive for COVID-19 receive a Covidcode.
-The responsible health ageny that tested the user positive can use the [CovidCode UI](https://github.com/admin-ch/CovidCode-UI) to generate this code.
-If users do not receive this code in time, they can also request a code by calling the hotline number provided in the app.
-The COVID-positive user enters this Covidcode into the SwissCovid app.
-The app validates the code to retrieve two authentication tokens at the [CovidCode Service](https://github.com/admin-ch/CovidCode-service), and then uploads the user’s TEKs for the proximity tracing to the SwissCovid red backend together with one of the authentication tokens as well as the list of check-ins to the SwissCovid purple backend together with one of the authentication tokens.
+The public health authorities are responsible for providing this CovidCode to every index case.
+The authorities can use the [CovidCode UI](https://github.com/admin-ch/CovidCode-UI) to generate CovidCodes.
+Normally, users should receive their CovidCode automatically.
+If they do not, they can also request a CovidCode by calling the hotline number provided in the app.

+After receiving a CovidCode, users enter their code in the app.
+The app validates the code at the [CovidCode Service](https://github.com/admin-ch/CovidCode-service).
+If the CovidCode is valid (i.e., it did not yet expire and has not been used before) the CovidCode Service issues two upload authorization tokens.
+The app uses one token to upload the user’s TEKs for proximity tracing to the SwissCovid red backend.
+It uses the other token to upload the list of check-ins to the SwissCovid purple backend.